axadn/SoundShroud_cookbooks/runit/README.md

 To get runit installed on supported platforms, use `recipe[runit]`.
 Once it is installed, use the `runit_service` resource to set up services to be managed by runit.

 In order to use the `runit_service` resource in your cookbook(s), each service managed will also need to have `sv-service_name-run.erb` and `sv-service_name-log-run.erb` templates created.
-If the `log` property is false, the log run script isn't created.
-If the `log` property is true, and `default_logger` is also true, the log run script will be created with the default content:
+If the `log` parameter is false, the log run script isn't created.
+If the `log` parameter is true, and `default_logger` is also true, the log run script will be created with the default content:

 ```bash
 #!/bin/sh